Posted by Malcolm Jackson-Cox - 12 March 2019

 In this world of disruptive competition, how can you still carve out an edge and what options exist to attract new customers to do business with you?

-Initially, the computerisation of manifests and financial needs focussed on the internal needs of a shipping line and not necessarily the needs of the customer.
+Initially, the computerisation of manifests and financial needs focused on the internal needs of a shipping line and not necessarily the needs of the customer.
 Many customers are looking for more than just a cheap freight rate, they also want to service their own clients more efficiently to reduce their own internal costs and provide faster delivery of goods.

 To find efficiencies, you need visibility across all of your business processes.
 Our shipping systems are the next generation of software systems that provide a fully integrated system using expert supply chain management techniques to process a customer’s shipment.
 This means that all stakeholders including the customer have visibility of every shipment, wherein the supply chain journey the shipment is, and what step is due to occur next.
 It also flags underperforming parties that may threaten delays to the shipment.